 - Pam, age 55

-Louise makes her super go further with a government co-contribution
+Louise makes her super go further with a super co-contribution

 Louise is 35 and working part-time in administration.
 She’s recently returned to Australia after living overseas.
-During her travels, she hasn’t been contributing to super and she wants to catch up.
+During her travels, she hadn’t been contributing to super and she wanted to catch up.
 But that isn’t easy on $36,000 p.a.
-Louise can only afford to add about $20 after tax per week to her super.
+Louise can only afford to add $20 after tax per week to her super.
 The good news is she could boost this with a government co-contribution.

-There are a few requirements you’ll need to meet to access the government co-contribution payment.
-Here’s a quick checklist
+There are a few requirements you’ll need to meet to qualify for the government co-contribution payment.
+Depending on your total income, this could be up to $500 in a government super boost.
+Here’s a quick checklist of the key criteria but keep in mind, other requirements apply:

 1. Earnings